 After an in-depth concept brief, 96andX conducted market research to understand the competitive landscape for products like this both locally and nationally.
 Then, our strategy team developed a range of buyer personas to develop brand drivers for each audience segment that would be likely to use this banking product.
-Finally, our creative team developed a wide range of ideas, from safe to outlandish, that communicated the product in a clear and interesting way.
+Finally, our communications team developed a wide range of ideas, from safe to outlandish, that communicated the product in a clear and interesting way.

 After presenting our work to Tioga-Franklin leadership, a concept was immediately chosen – “Bread&Butler”.
 The name is a play on words: bread standing for the thing that banks handle (money), and butler standing for the concierge-style service Tioga-Franklin’s small business clients receive…all that and a bag of chips.